vddCore/PatienceOS/README.md

 in the repository solely for my own convenience.
 They remain covered by their respective licenses.

+To set up your TTY for building, simply run `source build/env` and then `patience-build` like you would your regular commands.

 And now onto the old README.md...

 ---